 "Well, I should put the original cost of the pipe at seven and sixpence.
-Now it has, you see, been twice mended, once

-Purchase the entire Coradella Collegiate Bookshelf on CD at http://collegebookshelf.net in the wooden stem and once in the amber.
+Now it has, you see, been twice mended, once in the wooden stem and once in the amber.
 Each of these mends, done, as you observe, with silver bands, must have cost more than the pipe did originally.
 The man must value the pipe highly when he prefers to patch it up rather than buy a new one with the same money."
 "Anything else?"
 I asked, for Holmes was turning the pipe about in his hand, and staring at it in his peculiar pensive way.
-He held it up and tapped on it with his long, thin forefinger, as a professor might who was lecturing on a bone.
+He held it up and tapped on it with his long, thin fore-finger, as a professor might who was lecturing on a bone.
 "Pipes are occasionally of extraordinary interest," said he.
 "Nothing has more individuality, save perhaps watches and bootlaces.
 The indications here, however, are neither very marked nor very important.
 The owner is obviously a muscular man, left-handed, with an excellent set of teeth, careless in his habits, and with no need to practise economy."
 My friend threw out the information in a very offhand way, but I saw that he cocked his eye at me to see if I had followed his reasoning.
-"You think a man must be well-to-do if he smokes a sevenshilling pipe," said I.
+"You think a man must be well-to-do if he smokes a seven-shilling pipe," said I.